Bladder Irritants: 10 Foods & Drinks to Avoid for a Happy Bladder

 Try This: Carry a reusable water bottle with you to work, school, and home.
 This will help you drink more water and save the environment from plastics!

-Who doesn’t love hearing about eating more carbs?
-(Just make sure they’re the healthy ones!)
-Filling your diet with foods high in whole grains, such as oatmeal, whole-grain bread, whole-grain cereal (not the sugary cereals), and brown rice, will help keep your bladder and bowel movements regular.
+Who doesn't love hearing about eating more carbs?
+(Just make sure they're the nutritious ones!)
+Filling your meal plan with foods high in whole grains, such as oatmeal, whole-grain bread, whole-grain cereal (not the sugary cereals), and brown rice, will help keep your bladder and bowel movements regular.

 Try This: Mix in fresh fruits and nuts like almonds, walnuts, or seeds with your morning oatmeal for a tasty, filling breakfast that will keep you fuller for longer.
-You can also try adding peanut or other nut butter to your bowl to get in some extra healthy fats.
+Add peanut or other nut butter to your bowl for extra nourishing fats.

 3. Increase Your Fiber Intake